 - Romaine Lettuce – this variety adds a lot of crunch to the salad and has plenty of nooks and crannies for the vinaigrette to get into.

 - Black Beans – delish, loaded with protein, and all those good-for-you things!

 - Red Bell Pepper – slightly sweet, crunchy, and a beautiful pop of color.

 - Corn – I use frozen for ease in this recipe, but you could also use fresh or canned.

 - Avocado – wonderfully creamy, adding avocado is one of my favorite parts.
-If you are meal prepping this salad, be sure to either leave the avocado off until right before enjoying, or toss it in lime juice the night or morning before enjoying so it doesn’t oxidize too much.
+If you are meal-prepping this salad, be sure to either leave the avocado off until right before enjoying it.
+Or toss it in lime juice the night or morning you’ll eat it so that it doesn’t oxidize too much.

 - Jalapeno – if you love spicy, leave the seeds in and use slices.
 Otherwise, a fine dice throughout is nice.
 Or, not into spice?
 Then just go ahead and leave it out.

 - Cherry or Grape Tomatoes – the little tomatoes are perfect for salads because they’re not too juicy and are perfectly bite-sized, even if you don’t want to halve them.

 - Cilantro – fresh and bright, I LOVE lots of cilantro in all of my Southwest-inspired recipes!
 You can also chop it up and throw it in the dressing, or toss the salad with whole leaves.